SashaaChrr/SashaaChrr/README.md

 DO NOT....

-🚫DNI Shadria, Sonails, and all disgusting ahh ships like adult x child, ppl makes me uncomfortable, sexualizing, 🔞, copycat, toxic ppl and phedophile !!!
+🚫DNI Shadria, Sonails, and all disgusting ahh ships like adult x child (pedo), ppl makes me uncomfortable, sexualizing, 🔞, copycat, toxic ppl and phedophile !!!
                              —————✦—————

-🚫DNC(COPY) UNLESS YOU HAD MY PERMISSION, FRIENDS OR INSPO!!!
+🚫DNC(COPY) OR TOOK INSPO UNLESS YOU HAD MY PERMISSION

                              —————✦—————

 🚫DNC/K (COVER/KISS) UNLESS FRIENDS OR UNLESS W/PPL I COMFORTABLE WITH!!! (when im uncomfortable only :) )